Buying an RV is sort of like having a baby.

 There are several different types of motorhomes:

 a.
-Class A motorhome- The Class A motorhomes are usually pretty large- the largest of the motorhome classes.
+Class A motorhome- The Class A camper are usually pretty large- the largest of all class of motorhomes.

 They range anywhere from around 24 feet, up to about 45 feet in length.
 These giants offer the most in features and amenities, such as a full bath (or multiple bathrooms), robust entertainment systems, and even a washer and dryer.

-They come in a bunch of configurations and floor plans, with multiple slide outs, or no slides at all.
+They come in a bunch of configurations and floor plans, with multiple RV slides, or no slides at all.

 Fuel options are gas or diesel.